mdrosophila/RepData_PeerAssessment1/PA1_template.md

 ## [1] 2304
 ```
 - Devise a strategy for filling in all of the missing values in the dataset.

-1. To replace NA, first calculate the mean for this 5-minute interval excluding the NA number
+        1.To replace NA, first calculate the mean for this 5-minute interval excluding the NA number.

         2. Replace NA with the mean of this interval.

--Create a new dataset that is equal to the original dataset but with the missing data filled in.
+- Create a new dataset that is equal to the original dataset but with the missing data filled in.

 ```r